 Notifications and Support Resources

 IoT email authentication makes it easy for customers to receive notifications about new products or upcoming events.
-They also provide customers with 24/7 access to support resources, such as FAQs and tutorials.
+They also provide customers with 24/7 access to support resources, such as a knowledge base, FAQs and tutorials.

 This helps reduce call volumes, which translates into better customer service and happier customers.